theturrible/autoTerrarium/README.md

-# Simple API that reports the reading from the htu21d sensor connected over i2c.
+# API that reports the reading from the htu21d sensor

 Gets: